JaspreetKhela/professional-README-generator/README.md

 **Screenshots**:
 <img width="1440" alt="Screen Shot 2021-09-05 at 3 19 25 AM" src="https://user-images.githubusercontent.com/80941606/132118886-e727c395-a771-4b60-b415-2124a6e046c9.png">

+A sample 'Professional README.md Generator-README.md' file from this application is contained in the root directory of this repository.

 ### Features
 This application creates a README.md file after prompting a user for some project information.